The degree of the dormant operatic locus: Additional Comments

 The following remarkable fact is proved (for $r=2$) in \citep*{wakabayashi13}--the formula in Conjecture~\ref{dormant-degree-formula} is equivalent to \be \Deg(\sDrgz)=2^{-g}\dim(H^0(\sU_X(2,\O_X),\theta^{p-2})\ee where $\sU_X(2,\O_X)$ is the moduli space of semistable bundles of rank r=2 with trivial determinant and $\theta$ is the the theta-line bundle on this moduli space.
 The space on the right hand side of the above is the space of conformal blocks and its dimension is thus the Verlinde formula! (see \citep*{beauville94} for the terminology).

 As I was preparing to speak about this topic and Wakabayashi's work at a meeting in Nice in June 2013 (hosted by Christian Pauly), it seemed reasonable to me that this should hold for all ranks, and so I suggested at the meeting that Wakabayashi's observed coincidence should hold for all ranks.
-More precisely \be \dim(\sDrgz)=r^{-g}\dim H^0(\sU_X(r,\O_X),\theta^{p-r}). \ee Christian Pauly verified immediately after the meeting that the right hand side of Conjecture~\ref{dormant-degree-formula} is always the dimension of space of conformal blocks (up to the factor).
+More precisely \be \dim(\sDrgz)=r^{-g}\dim H^0(\sU_X(r,\O_X),\theta^{p-r}). \ee Christian Pauly verified immediately after my lecture that the right hand side of Conjecture~\ref{dormant-degree-formula} is always the dimension of space of conformal blocks (up to the factor).
 Thus one has a coincidence of two numbers whose genesis is rather complicated but one has no natural explanation for this numerical coincidence.
 At any rate one may view the above equality as a subtler form of Conjecture~\ref{dormant-degree-formula}.
+The connection between Verlinde numbers and the Vafa-Intrilligator formula is quite well-established (see \citep[Proposition~1]{marian07}).

-This discussion begs the question: what is the most natural explanation for the coincidence of these two numbers?
+This discussion begs the question: what is the most natural explanation for the coincidence of these two numbers in \eqref{eq:verline-dormant-formula}?
 What hidden relation exists between dormant opers and spaces of conformal blocks?
 Further let me note that the spaces $H^0(\sU(r)_X,\theta^m)$ of conformal blocks satisfy \emph{Fusion rules} (which allow one to compute their dimensions combinatorially).
 Thus it seems reasonable to speculate that same sort of Fusion rules for computing $\sDrgz$ still lie hidden.
 One may, of course, infer these rules from the known rules for the right hand side and the observed coincidence, but this approach is not very insightful.